Marian devotions: Types of devotions

-Other devotions
+Examples

-Other devotions relate to particular episodes in the life of the Virgin Mary, such as the Seven Sorrows of Mary and the Seven Joys of Mary.
-Still others have developed from purported apparitions such as Our Lady of the Hens, Our Lady of Guadalupe, Our Lady of Lourdes, or Our Lady of Fatima.
+Some devotions relate to particular episodes in the life of the Virgin Mary, such as the Seven Sorrows of Mary and the Seven Joys of Mary.
+Others have developed from purported apparitions such as Our Lady of the Hens, Our Lady of Guadalupe, Our Lady of Lourdes, or Our Lady of Fatima.
 Various icons, images and statues of the Virgin have been associated with reports of miraculous events such as healings and have resulted in local and national devotions and the construction of Marian shrines.
 Examples include the Black Madonna of Częstochowa in Poland, and Our Lady of the Gate of Dawn in Lithuania.
 Among devotional articles, probably the most common are the scapular of Our Lady of Mount Carmel, the icon of Our Lady of the Hens and the "Miraculous Medal".
 Its origins go back to 1830.

 Regional devotions continue to generate local support such as festivals and celebrations.
 The feast of Our Lady of the Hens and the festival of Our Lady of Solitude of Porta Vaga in the Philippines have been celebrated for centuries, and their icons continue to be venerated.
 Each year around Pentecost, as part of a local Marian devotion, about a million people attend the Romería de El Rocío in Spain.

 Many other forms of devotional expression take place.
 For example, there has also been the long-established practice of dedicating side altars in Catholic churches, often called Lady Chapels, to Mary.